Top 22 Wisconsin Bike Trails near Campgrounds

 In Northwestern Wisconsin, the Pine Line Trail heads south from Prentice to Medford.
 The route features scenic forests and farmland.
 The surface of the rugged trail is gravel, so mountain bikes are recommended.
 Five miles north of Medford, the surface turns to screened stone, making the ride easier.

-Traveling 40 miles through Iowa and Dane Counties in southwest Wisconsin, the Military Ridge State Trail runs along a large ridge and follows an old railroad line.
+Traveling 40 miles in southwest Wisconsin, the Military Ridge State Trail runs along a large ridge and follows an old railroad line.
 Its name comes from the ridge, on which U.S. soldiers built a road in the 1830s.
 The trail passes through rolling countryside from Dodgeville to Madison.
 There, it connects with other trails to allow for an expanded biking trip.

-From the trail’s intersection with County Highway Z, it is a short distance north to a spur trail that leads into Governor Dodge State Park.
-Two campgrounds are found there.
-There are 269 standard campsites in Twin Valley and Cox Hollow campgrounds.
+From the trail’s junction with County Highway Z, it is a short ride north to a spur trail into Governor Dodge State Park and it two campgrounds.
+There are 269 standard campsites in Twin Valley and Cox Hollow Campgrounds.
 Electrical hookups are available at 80 sites.
 Both campgrounds have showers, restrooms buildings, dumping stations, and playgrounds.

 West of Blue Mounds, a paved spur trail leads north to Blue Mounds State Park.
 Perched atop the highest point in southern Wisconsin, the park has spectacular views and unique geological features.
 Its campground has 77 wooded sites and 12 bike/hike-in sites.
 There’s a restroom and shower building, with pit toilets and water fountains throughout the campground.
 A dump station is at the campground entrance.